869 N EUCLID AVE UPLAND, CA 91786

 Welcome to First Presbyterian Church Preschool!
 We are committed to making this preschool an exciting learning experience for your child.
 Our staff is trained in early childhood development and education.
 It is our privilege to nurture and minister to your child.

 This website includes some information about our program and policies.
 Please do not hesitate to contact me at the preschool office if I can assist you or your child in any way.

 Misty Wren, Preschool Director

-Click (here) to download the Registration Packet for the CURRENT school year, which runs from September 2016 through May 2017.
+Click HERE to download the Registration Packet for the CURRENT school year, which runs from September 2017 through May 2018.

 The First Presbyterian Preschool is a ministry of First Presbyterian Church of Upland.
 We believe that within a Christian atmosphere early childhood should be a time of fun, security, exploring, and discovery.
 Preschool children are creative and receptive; the staff strives to nurture and encourage these qualities in the children who attend.